This spot has been added by

 Shallow waters make Nungwi a perfect spot for underwater photography.
 Here, an encounter with a pair of twobar anemonefish.

-You’ll have to reach the deeper areas to discover a more lively seabed (↕3-8ft/1-2,5m).
-Here, beautiful coral heads, covered with soft corals, anemones, sponges and clams of all kinds, bathe under the sun, attracting around them a cohort of reef fish.
+You’ll have to reach the deeper areas of the reef to discover a more lively seabed (↕3-8ft).
+Here, beautiful coral heads, covered with soft corals, anemones, sponges and clams of all kinds, bathe under the sun.
+They attract a cohort of reef fish.
 African coris, Moorish idols, trumpetfish, porcupinefish, damselfish, hawkfish and lionfish are particularly common.

 Two species of anemonefish, the twobar clownfish and the skunk clownfish, abound in the sea anemones.
-They will delight underwater photographers, who may also be lucky enough to encounter pairs of robust ghost pipefish or jointed razorfish.
+They are a favorite of underwater photographers.
+You might also be lucky enough to encounter pairs of robust ghost pipefish or jointed razorfish.
 In the sand, try to spot a lizardfish or a small sole, which master perfectly the art of camouflage.

 Scorpionfish in Nungwi